-Check the Horses Performance
+Research the Horse's Performance

 If you can't find the information readily available on your betting forum of choice, it will be a simple Google search away.

-If a horse won first place for a grade 3 steeple chase, it is hard to tell how they will perform at a grade one flat race.
+If a horse won first place for a grade 3 steeplechase, it is hard to tell how they will perform at a grade one flat race.

-Check the Odds
+Read the Odds

 Whilst the predictions may be wrong, the odds are a good indication of the horse, jockey and trainer's previous performance.